Claire Bowern: Service

 Bowern was previously an associate editor of Language, specifically responsible for the historical linguistics and language documentation areas from 2012 to 2016.

 Awards and honors

 The Kenneth L. Hale Award was awarded to her in 2014, for her documentation work on Bardi.

 In 2020, Bowern was inducted as a Fellow of the Linguistic Society of America.

+In 2023, Bowern was elected a new member of the American Academy of Arts and Sciences and as Fellow of the American Association for the Advancement of Science.